Jay Richardson (American football)

-Jay Richardson (born January 27, 1984) is a former American football linebacker.
+Jay Richardson (born January 27, 1984) is an American former professional football linebacker.
 He played college football for the Ohio State Buckeyes, where he majored in African Studies.
-He was drafted by the Oakland Raiders in the fifth round of the 2007 NFL Draft and played for the team for three seasons.
-He also played for the Seattle Seahawks, New York Jets, and New Orleans Saints.
+He was selected by the Oakland Raiders in the fifth round of the 2007 NFL draft and played for the team for three seasons.
+He was also a member of the Seattle Seahawks, New York Jets, and New Orleans Saints.

-Early years
+Early life

 He played high school football for Dublin Scioto High School in Dublin, Ohio.

 Professional career

 Oakland Raiders

-Richardson was drafted by the Oakland Raiders in the fifth round of the 2007 NFL Draft and played for the team for three seasons.
+Richardson was drafted by the Oakland Raiders in the fifth round of the 2007 NFL draft (138th overall) and played for the team for three seasons.

 Seattle Seahawks

 Richardson was placed on injured reserve before the start of the 2010 NFL season.
 He became an unrestricted free agent following the season.

 New York Jets

 Richardson was signed by the New York Jets on April 16, 2012.
 Richardson was waived on August 31, 2012.